 Days passed.
 The tiny girl clung to life, despite her cold introduction to life.
 She looked forward to her meals, greedily sucking down her goats-milk formula from a small latex puppy nurser.
 Weeks passed and her toes slowly healed.
 Eventually her little protective ‘boots’ were no longer needed.
 It was time to give this special girl a name.
 As luck would have it, an internet search of African names brought us *Busana – Girl of the Night Moon*.
 Because of her special circumstances we decided on a slight variation, “Bootsanna”.

 For the first 10 weeks of her life Bootsanna carried a soft puppy nurser (her pacifier) in her mouth all the time and yelled whenever she dropped it.
 She continued to yell – almost brat-like – until someone placed it back into her mouth.
 At around 10 weeks of age she decided banana was better than a nurser, so solid food (which she also yelled for) was slowly introduced.
 Every day Bootsanna was also given flapping exercises, as much as she enjoyed.

 She spent lots of time playing on her two baskets; one was used for feeding and playtime and another one was used for sleeping.
 Bootsanna loved to ‘bat at’ her numerous toys and silk flowers, spending a hour or more entertaining herself before sleep would finally overtake her.
 Eventually we were able to hang her basket inside the fruit bats flight cage so she could slowly get used to the other fruit bats

-Bootsanna is able to hang up-side down and is now living full time with the fruit bats in their large, natural habitat flight cage.
-She is enjoying her rightful place in just being a bat.
+Bootsanna is now living full time with the fruit bats in their large flight enclosure, and enjoying her rightful place in just being a bat.